 The Hamptons Diet is Dr Fred Pescatore’s book on the low carb way of life developed from his personal experience treating diabetics and their families.
 Great tasting food and lifestyle advice are the keys to

 regaining and keeping good health.
 “The inspiration for the new diet book was to get people to eat healthy low carb.
 I wanted low carb to be about more than burgers, bacon and eggs,” Dr Pescatore

 says.
 To this end he mixes in the Mediterranean diet with traditional low carb fare.Dr Pescatore has enjoyed many successes with his patients.
 “Their lives are changed always for the better as they can reduce or stop their medications once they are on a low carb lifestyle.
 Even

 those on insulin can drastically reduce their medications once they start eating this way.”
 He emphasizes using the right type of fats in his book.
 He recommends monounsaturated fats, which have

 been shows to lower insulin resistance and blood sugar, and decrease the risk of cardiovascular disease.

 Furthermore, Dr Pescatore recommends getting support of the entire family to change their diet.
 This not only helps the diagnosed diabetic but can stop the family heritage of obesity, heart disease

-"If a family can learn to avoid sugar and simple carbs they will have a much better chance of being healthy in future generations, simply because their habits have gotten healthier," he says.
+and diabetes.”If a family can learn to avoid sugar and simple carbs they will have a much better chance of being healthy in future generations, simply because their habits have gotten healthier,” he says.
 He

 cautions that changing a family’s habits can be rough, but time, energy, practice and patience can smooth things over.